Tax on Cryptocurrency in Ireland

 It is important to note that a gain or a loss arises when a crypto asset is disposed of.
 This could be in exchange for regular (fiat) currency or other crypto-asset.
 For example, an exchange of Bitcoin for Dogecoin would be a disposal of Bitcoin and an acquisition of Dogecoin.
 The taxable gain (or loss) would be calculated by reference to the Euro equivalent values at the time of the exchange and at the time the Bitcoin was originally acquired.

-It is also worth noting that a return to Revenue of all disposals and acquisitions of assets are required each year for Irish taxpayers.
+It is also worth noting that a return to Revenue of all disposals and acquisitions of assets is required each year for Irish taxpayers.

 CGT on shares is slightly different.
 See more here about Capital Gains Tax on Shares in Ireland